GautamPenna/VCSAT/README.md

 # VCSAT - Viral Consensus Sequence Analysis Tool
-# Python-based tool for analyzing viral genomes.
+*Python-based tool for analyzing viral genomes*

-**What this tool is used for**: The below documentation is to describe how to use VCSAT for Viral Genome Sequence Analysis.
-Genome downloads from NCBI can be downloaded in a variety of formats, but to parse through the data and determine a consensus sequence (each nucleotide position is determined by the most common nucleotide across all data points) is difficult.
-This tool guides its users through a series of steps, starting from downloading the coding regions of requested proteins on NCBI to graphical analysis of the sequence.
+This respository contains code files and a step-by-step documentation on how to use VCSAT for Viral Genome Sequence Analysis.
+Genome downloads from NCBI can be downloaded in a variety of formats, but to parse through the data and determine a *consensus sequence* is difficult.
+This tool guides its users through a series of steps, starting from downloading the coding regions of requested proteins on NCBI to graphical analysis when compared against the consensus or reference sequences.

-**Methodology Overview**: An overview of the steps to determine a consensus genome sequence of a viral protein is shown below.
+> *Consensus Sequence: each nucleotide position is determined by the most common nucleotide across all data points*

+**Methodology Overview**:
 1. Downloading sequences from NCBI
 2. Determining Protein Types present in Data
 3. Picking Protein Types